rmountjoy92/VectorCloud/README.md

 * add more buttons to home screen for more robot functions
 * animations list page with links with ability to click to animate vector (all thousands of them) with search option.
 * create a text box to type in text to display on vector's face
+* ability to add 'support' files for sdk apps

 ## Eventually
 * set up uWSGI
 * make pages load more dynamically
 * create 'waiting on vector' animated .gif for load times
-* create a way to easily store sdk applications to server and be able to run them with click of an icon.
 * create a 'control' page that contains the remote control SDK example
 * plugin manager
 * manage photos and videos